 Find a Support Circle

 Better yet, find two.
 The first support circle I have is my real-life support group.
-Mine consists of my husband, my mom, my brother, and other friends and family.
+Mine consists of my family and my closest friends.
 The second support circle is other creatives I have met through blogging.
 They make the perfect support circle because they’re continually going through the same things I am.
-They understand the successful and the pitfalls of blogging, and they can offer advice that comes from their own experiences.
+They understand the successes and the pitfalls of blogging, and they can offer advice that comes from their own experiences.
 Both of those circles are essential and I wouldn’t be where I am in my creative business without them.

 Organize Your Mind